 Kazakhstan (KAZ) - 9

 Being found guilty of doping and having your Olympic title taken away is one thing, but how about actually, physically giving the medal back?
 Athletes from Kazakhstan actually refused to.

 During the 2008 and 2012 Olympics, six Kazakh athletes tested positive for steroids and had their medals stripped.
 They refused to return their hardware to the International Olympic Committee, however, and so have other athletes in sports history.

 Will the Olympic authorities ever succeed in confiscating the Kazakh’s awards?
 That remains to be seen.

 United States (USA) - 8

 What will happen in the next Olympic Games?
-There will be winners and losers, and surely some cheaters among them, too.
+There will be winners and losers, and possibly some cheaters among them, too.